Original articles / Version of Record

 Abstract

-Introduction: Acute pancreatitis (AP) that progresses to persistent organ failure is defined as severe acute pancreatitis (SAP) which has a relatively high mortality.
-Early establishment of a prediction model is crucial for the improvement of disease prognosis.
+Introduction: Acute pancreatitis (AP) that progresses to persistent organ failure is referred to as severe acute pancreatitis (SAP).
+It is a condition associated with a relatively high mortality.
+A prediction model that would facilitate early recognition of patients at risk for SAP is crucial for improvement of patient prognosis.

-Objectives: The aim of this study was to evaluate the accuracy of Extreme Gradient Boosting (XGBoost) and artificial neural network model (ANN) for predicting SAP.
+Objectives: The aim of this study was to evaluate the accuracy of extreme gradient boosting (XGBoost) and artificial neural network (ANN) models for predicting SAP.

 Patients and methods: A total of 648 patients with AP were enrolled.
-XGBoost and ANN models were developed and valuated in the training set (519 patients) and test set (129 patients), respectively.
-The accuracy and results of XGBoost and ANN models were evaluated both by area under the receiver operating characteristic curves (AUC) and the area under precision recall curve.
+XGBoost and ANN models were developed and validated in the training (519 patients) and test sets (129 patients).
+The accuracy and predictive performance of the XGBoost and ANN models were evaluated using both the area under the receiver operating characteristic curves (AUCs) and the area under the precision‑recall curves (AUC‑PRs).

 Full-text article available only as a pdf file for download